 Filipinos love celebrating all sorts of milestones and special occasions.
 Filipinos are friendly and so even if you have just met, don’t be surprised if you get invited to someone’s birthday party or their child’s baptism.

 There are at least 10 regular holiday and 9 special holidays declared each year in the Philippines.
 During this time work is suspended and Filipinos take this time to plan their vacation.
 Consider this when planning your vacation/ trip as most tourist destinations can easily get fully-booked.
 Some businesses also close during the holidays.

 Dining and Food

 Filipinos love to eat and celebrate around food.
-Regardless how tough the times are, they will always find a way to prepare and share this blessing to others.
+Regardless of how tough the times are, they will always find a way to prepare and share this blessing with others.
 If you are invited to a home, you will most likely be served a drink or a snack even if you decline.